-- Realize the value of fruits in terms of human nutrition and economy of nation. - Explain the potential fruit zones in various states of our country. - Classify the fruiting plants based on temperature requirements. - Acquire knowledge related to various cultivation practices for different fruit crops - > Demonstrate the special intercultural operations done in fruit crops - ➤ Comprehend the knowledge on varieties of different fruit crops. - Examine the pests and diseases of fruit crops and develop skills to manage the same, - Explain about Integrated Orchard Management - Develop knowledge on various entrepreneurial skills related to fruit science.
+- CO 1: Realize the value of fruits in terms of human nutrition and economy of Nation. - CO 2: Acquire knowledge related to various cultivation practices for different fruit crops - CO 3: Demonstrate the special intercultural operations done in fruit crops - CO 4:Examine the pests & diseases of fruit crops and develop skills to manage the same. - CO 5: Develop knowledge on various entrepreneurial skills related to fruit science.